 That's so brutal.

-Yeah, well, I'm just like really infuriated at Mr. Khan at this point because my son and his son, and so many of our soldiers have died for freedom's sake.
+Yeah, well, I'm just like really infuriated at Mr. Khan at this point because my son and his son, so many of our soldiers have died for freedom's sake.

-And the f and that's what they stood for.
+And that's what they stood for.

-And uh, you know, Sean, I wish I was on the stage when Mr. Khan pulled out the Constitution and mocked Donald Trump because I would have attacked him with two questions.
+And, you know, Sean, I wish I was on the stage when Mr. Khan pulled out the Constitution and mocked Donald Trump because I would have attacked him with two questions.

 Are you affiliated with the Muslim Brotherhood?